xterm-x11/docs/docs/copy-paste.md

 **TIP** With both `false` and `true`, you can paste the text copied from an XTerm window (to PRIMARY or CLIPBOARD) into another application by pressing **Shift+Insert**.

-To paste text that you copied in an XTerm window to PRIMARY, use the middle mouse button or the **Shift+Insert** keyboard shortcut.
+To paste text that you copied in an XTerm window to PRIMARY, use the **Shift+Insert** keyboard shortcut or the middle mouse button or EMULATION? (might still be useful as a TIP, but also not useful in some laptops).

+ ^v Clearly define the defaults and differentiate any custom settings like `vt100.Translations`.

 To paste text that you copied in an XTerm window to CLIPBOARD, use the standard pasting method for that application like the **Ctrl+V** keyboard shortcut or a menu selection.